Radio 2 (Denmark): 1990s

+21st century

+After being a pure music channel under Clear Channel's control between 1998 and 2003, the station was relaunched coinciding with the closure of POP FM in 2005, where Radio 2 inherited its frequencies.
+In this context, Radio 2 received programs with studio-based presenters for most of the day.
 Radio 2 and The Voice were, throughout its existence, competitors to DR's radio stations.
-However, in 2003, they were surpassed internally by Radio 100FM and Sky Radio (Denmark)Sky Radio.
+However, in 2003, they were surpassed internally by Radio 100FM and Sky Radio.

 SBS Radio shut down Radio 2 on 4 February 2008 being replaced by rock station Radio City, which eventually shut down in spring 2009.
 Most of Radio 2's transmitter network was given over to another SBS Radio station, Nova FM.
 In the same year that the transition from Radio 2 to Radio City took place, SBS Radio was in charge of another failed radio project, the expensive-profile TV 2 Radio, which, unlike Radio 2, had a national FM license (the former Sky Radio license).

 SBS Radio and TV 2 | DANMARK A/S merged to create Radio 2 A/S, later RADIO NOVA A/S, in order to create a new radio project, where SBS controlled 70% of Nova FM and TV 2 the remaining part.
 Just like the original Radio 2, TV 2 | DANMARK A/S was responsible for Nova FM's news operation.